SarangWadode/CSS-Practice/README.md

-# CSS-100Days
+# 100-Days-CSS

-css-practice this repository is for css practice
+As the name says this repository is for css practice here I will be uploading some small css works.